OUR WINES

 2012 Noon Eclipse

 This is the first release to be sealed with a screw cap.
 Produced from 88% Grenache, 9% Shiraz and 3% Graciano, all estate grown.
 Medium deep red in colour, with a slightly brick hue.
 The nose is quite shy on pouring but opens with breathing to reveal red berries, spice, tar and charcoal.
-A little closed and promises more with time in the glass or bottle.
+Promises more with time in the glass or bottle.
 The palate is firm and full bodied, with nice balance and very good length.
-Delicious now but this is a more tightly structured Eclipse which I expect to continue to evolve with further cellaring.

 2011 Noon Eclipse